 Information about State Property Tax Relief Programs, including eligibility criterion and potential deduction or credit amounts, is available on the Division of Taxation’s website.

 In New Jersey, all municipalities are required to hold at least one Tax Sale per year.
-The 2023 Accelerated Tax Sale for the Township of Middletown will be an ELECTRONIC TAX SALE held on TBD.
-The links to the Tax Sale website and instructions on how to register for the Tax Sale will be available starting TBD.
+The 2023 Accelerated Tax Sale for the Township of Middletown will be an ELECTRONIC TAX SALE held on December 20, 2023.
+The links to the Tax Sale website and instructions on how to register for the Tax Sale will be available starting November 22, 2023.

 For all questions regarding auction procedures including registration, training, bidding, or deposits please contact Real Auction Customer Service at 954-734-7401 or 877-361-7325.

 The properties sold at this year’s Tax Sale are those with delinquent taxes for the tax year 2023 and prior years.
 State law regarding the New Jersey Tax Sale process can be found in New Jersey statute: N.J.S.A 54:5-19 etc. The New Jersey statutes can be found at the library or online at: www.njleg.state.nj.us.

 A TAX LIEN DOES NOT GIVE YOU POSSESSION OF OR THE RIGHT TO TRESPASS ON THE PROPERTY.
 THAT IS DONE THROUGH THE FORECLOSURE PROCESS.

 You are urged to familiarize yourself with the Tax Sale process and do your due diligence on any property you bid on.